Visual Arts and Design Diploma

 To be considered for admission to the Visual Arts program, you will need to present an Alberta Education High School Diploma or equivalent, with English 30-1 or equivalent.

-You may be considered for admission to the Visual Arts Diploma program if you have been out of school for one full year, have English 30-1 or are admissible to EN0130 as determined by College placement assessments.
+You may be considered for admission to the Visual Arts and Design program if you have been out of school for one full year, have English 30-1 or are admissible to EN0130 as determined by College placement assessments.
 Successful completion of EN0130 must be achieved in the first semester.
 If you do not present English 30-1 for admission, you may not be able to complete all requirements for the first year in two semesters.

 The art portfolio should contain 15 to 20 current works (no older than 1.5 years) of original two-dimensional art.
 The artwork should be presented in a proper portfolio folder with your name on each piece and numbered on the front lower right corner.
 The portfolio may include both traditional and digital work.
 All digital work must be cross platform.
 Items in your portfolio should be specified in a printed reference sheet that includes a number of the art, date of the work, title of the piece, and medium.
 Sample portfolio label: “Nature Redtones, Acrylic on Canvas, April 2012”.
 GPRC will take every precaution to protect your portfolio but will not be responsible for unforeseen damage or loss of portfolios.